jamescarr/elixir-learning/README.md

 ## Resources
 Various resources to learn intricate details about elixir.

-## Applications to Build
-These are applications to build for fun that exercise the above.
+The "Awesome Elixir" list will cover a lot, but will surface important ones from there to here as I come across them.

 - [Awesome Elixir List](https://github.com/h4cc/awesome-elixir) - Great big list
 of elixir resources.
 - [Thinking in Elixir](https://podcast.thinkingelixir.com/)

+## Applications to Build
+These are applications to build for fun that exercise the learning path.

 ### Generic SaaS Application
 Build all the nuts and bolts needed to build any kind of SaaS application.
 - Account creation